Tuff E Nuff: Release

 The original Japanese cover art to Dead Dance/Tuff E Nuff is taken from an issue cover of the UK gaming magazine Computer and Video Games.
 CVG created the artwork for their preview feature as there was none available at the time.
 Jaleco were so impressed with the design, they asked CVG to make it the official artwork for the game.
 It appears on the Japanese and European versions of the game.
-Jaleco USA decided to use their own box art instead for the American release which is often considered to be one of the worst designs for a video game of all time.
-It can be seen in the first level of the original arcade version of Jaleco's Game Tengoku.
+Jaleco USA decided to use their own box art instead for the American release which can be seen in the first level of the original arcade version of Jaleco's Game Tengoku.

-Tuff E Nuff was added to the Nintendo Switch Online subscription service in December 2020.
+Tuff E Nuff was added to the Nintendo Classics service in December 2020.

 Reception

 The game received positive reviews from Super NES Buyer's Guide.
 Martin Alessi called Tuff E Nuff one of the best Street Fighter II clones on the SNES, giving it a score of 81%; Howard Grossman gave it 78%.
 A review in Super Play ranked Dead Dance as the second best beat'em up on the SNES, having dethroned the previous second choice, Fatal Fury.
 Jonathan Davies gave it a score of 78%, calling it "a pretty good beat'em up with plenty of depth and challenging gameplay.
 Ultimately, though, it's not as good as Street Fighter II."
 Power Unlimited gave the game a score of 85% commenting: "Tuff Enuff is one of the fighting games that jumped in on the Streetfighter II craze.
 Special moves were therefore almost identical to that game.
 Fortunately, it was just as fast and beautiful, so it was definitely worth it for fans.